Emergency Information & Services Update

 MENTAL HEALTH RESOURCES

-- Text or call 988, or chat 988lifeline.org for free and confidential support.
+- Feeling overwhelmed and need support immediately?
+Text or call 988, or chat 988lifeline.org for free and confidential support.

 - Disaster Distress Helpline for those specifically impacted by or responding to disasters, including hurricanes: call or text 1-800-985-5990 24/7, 365-day-a-year.
 Help is available in English and Spanish.
 Deaf and Hard of Hearing ASL callers can call or text through their preferred Relay provider.
 In-person services are available at 130 Montreat Road, Black Mountain, 9 a.m.-6 p.m.